mahdiware/php-framework/README.md

     }
 }
 ```
-First of all, don't forget the previous function __construct() is written in it otherwise it won't work for you and you will get an error<br>
 Where I already told you about Routes.php Home::Index to create an Index, the name is not important, it must be the same name as Routes.php
 then I created an array and called it $content and it was written like this
 ```php